slamice/nelo-take-home/README.md

 These script examples also exist in the **scripts** folder.

-FastApi automatically generates docs [here](http://localhost:8000/docs)
+FastApi automatically generates docs under `http://localhost:8000/docs`

-**Notes:**
+**Some Minor Notes:**
 - I'd like to do some clean up for the test classes and session creating
-- There is some more cleanup for basic things (linting using `ruff`, better logging)
+- There is some more cleanup for basic things
+  - Linting using `ruff`, better logging, etc.
+  - Haven't used `sqlAlchemy` in a long time, some clean up there
-- An agreement on the API contract would be nice to make more
+- An agreement on the API contract would be nice